-In recent years, a large amount of work has been done in the field of computational linguistics which should be of immediate interest to translators, and perhaps also to interpreters.
-It is the purpose of this paper to bring to the attention of professional linguists the usefulness of, and benefit to be derived from, work currently in progress in this field, and to allay the wariness and scepticism that they may feel towards computers (cf. Arthern 1978, Lawson 1979). hope to demonstrate that, firstly, given its nature and purpose, auto-matic translation does not work competition with human translators, but rather alongside them; secondly, that there are several other computer aids for translators as yet only available to large bodies employing translators, but which in the very near future should be available to the individual freelance translator working at home on the slimmest of budgets!
+In recent years, a large amount of work has been done in the field of computational linguistics which should be of immediate interest to translators, and perhaps also to interpreters.\ It is the purpose of this paper to bring to the attention of professional linguists the usefulness of and benefit to be derived from work currently in progress in this field, and to allay the wariness and scepticism that they may feel towards computers.
+We hope to demonstrate that, first, given its nature and purpose, automatic translation does not work in competition with human translators, but rather alongside them; and secondly, that there are several other computer aids for translators as yet only available to large bodies employing translators, but which in the very near future should be available to the individual freelance translator working at home on the slimmest of budgets.

-Machine Translation (MT)
+1. Machine Translation (M.T.)

 Most readers will be aware that research into automatic translation is a major activity in the field of serious non-numeric computing.
-Some may be less aware of its somewhat chequered history, beginning in the United States in the 1950's (Weaver 1949, Locke and Booth 1955), through its loss of academic respectability following the disastrous ALPAC report of 1966, which stated that "there is no immediate or predictable prospect of useful machine translation", to its renaissance in the 1970's, thanks largely to the fact that research is now based on much
+Some may be less aware of its somewhat chequered history, beginning in the United States in the 1950s, through its loss of academic respectability following the disastrous ALPAC report of 1966, which stated that 'there is no immediate or predictable prospect of useful machine translation', to its renaissance in the 1970s, thanks largely to the fact that research is now based on much sounder linguistic theory.
+Excellent and up-to-date histories of